robboyett/Becoming-an-AI-designer/AI-assisted coding for creative prototyping.md

 ADD

 ## Existing libraries to take advantage of
+The LLMs can often be quite keen to write all of their code from scratch, but a simple Google search or a few questions about existing code libraries that you might include in your project can actually get you a very long way with much less code, and create a set of guide rails for the LLMs.
+So that you have functionality that has been defined and tested and works out the box and you can concentrate on what's unique about the prototype that you're creating.

 - p5.js – A JavaScript library for creative coding.
 Ask ChatGPT to generate p5.js sketches for data visualisations, interactive animations, or custom UI behaviour.
 - ML5.js – A library that wraps common machine learning models into beginner-friendly JS functions.
 Combine it with ChatGPT to write code for real-time classification or generative effects in the browser.